Is your birding tour operator legal?

 This short article focuses on what information you should request of your tour company before booking a tour to South Africa or Namibia and other countries where the company operates.

-It’s frustrating for us to see so many birding tour operators in Namibia and South Africa cutting corners and illegally operating tours without their proper paperwork in order, especially because it costs us a lot of time and money ensuring we’re legal, then seeing some other operators offering cheaper but illegal tours.
+It’s frustrating for us to see so many birding tour operators in Namibia and South Africa cutting corners and illegally operating tours without their proper paperwork in order, especially because it costs us a lot of time and money ensuring we’re legal, then seeing some other birding tour operators offering cheaper but illegal tours.
 The laws are there for a reason, most of them to protect you, our valued clients.

 Foreign guides and tour leaders need a work permit to guide a tour in Namibia or South Africa.
 Of course, this also means that South African birding guides can’t lead a trip in Namibia without a work permit.
 For a guide to arrange a work permit he or she has to work for a company registered as a foreign tour operator in Namibia (Birding Ecotours is indeed registered with the Namibia Tourism Board/NTB as such, so it’s easy for us to arrange the necessary work permits for our guides).

 For both Namibia and South Africa, if the guide drives, he or she has to have a Namibian or South African driver’s license and a professional driving permit (PDP).
 The PDP is assessed more often than a normal driver’s license.
 To get a PDP one has to prove that one is medically fit to drive paying passengers and one also has to prove a clean police record.
 So these are good rules, as they protect the client, ensuring a certain level of safety.
-Please do ask your tour operator if your driver has a valid PDP.
+Please do ask your birding tour operator if your driver has a valid PDP.

 In South Africa it is also a legal requirement for all guides to be registered with the local government.
 To register with this, the guide has to prove three things: